Reader Jacob asked the following question regarding the Citi® / AAdvantage® Executive World Elite™ Mastercard®:

 My wife and I are both EXP with American, and she already has the Executive AA Card, and I’m an authorized user.
 I am tempted to apply for the card because of the increased bonus, but is there any value in me getting it since I am already an authorized user?

-The Citi AAdvantage Executive Card is offering an increased sign-up bonus of 75,000 AAdvantage miles after spending $7,500 within three months.
+The Citi AAdvantage Executive Card is offering an increased welcome bonus of 50,000 AAdvantage miles after spending $5,000 within three months.
 That’s a great bonus, especially as it comes at a time where this card is the best way to access Admirals Clubs.
 The card has a $450 annual fee (which is the same as the lowest possible cost for an annual membership for an Executive Platinum member), but the greatest perk is that you can add up to 10 authorized users at no additional cost.

 Clearly Jacob is already aware of the last part, as he’s an authorized user on his wife’s card.
 So, is there any value to applying for the Advantage Executive Card if you’re already an authorized user?
 Yes and no.